-In 2050 the majority of chemicals are no longer synthesized with the use of fossil fuels.
-Chemists and chemical engineers are striving to produce molecules more efficiently both in terms of greenhouse-gas reduction and efficient material use.
-Also biotechnological approaches are being pursued.
-Efficiency goals are set for both greenhouse-gas reduction and material use.
-The greenhouse gas reduction goal for the Dutch industry is 59% CO2 eq reduction in 2030 compared to 1990 and climate neutral production in 2050, as described in the industrial part of the Dutch Climate Agreement (klimaatakkoord, deel C).
+In 2050 the majority of chemicals will no longer be synthesized with the use of fossil fuels.
+Chemists and chemical engineers are striving to produce molecules more efficiently both in terms of greenhouse gas reduction and efficient material use.
+Furthermore, alternative routes using biotechnological approaches are also being pursued.
+Efficiency goals are set for both greenhouse gas reduction and material use.
+The greenhouse gas reduction goal for the Dutch industry is 59% CO2 eq reduction in 2030 compared to 1990 and climate-neutral production in 2050, as described in the industrial part of the Dutch Climate Agreement (klimaatakkoord, deel C).
 Approximately 50% circular production of plastics is anticipated by 2030-2040.
 The final goal is that by 2050 we have established a complete circular economy (grondstoffenakkoord).
-These goals are rather ambitious and require the implementation of research advances in an industrial setting on a short term.
+These goals are rather ambitious and require the implementation of research advances in an industrial setting on the short term.

-At industrial level we define three categories of actions to produce molecules efficiently:
+At the industrial level, we define three categories of actions to produce molecules efficiently:

-- 1. Development of efficient production routes (choice of fundamental conversion steps (info from synthesis and catalysis disciplines), choice of reactor and separation concepts) - 2.
+- 1. Development of efficient production routes (choice of fundamental conversion steps (info from catalysis discipline), choice of reactor and separation concepts) - 2.
 Integration of heat pump technology and heat network optimization, control optimization, insulation optimization, industrial symbiosis, and regional heat networks to increase efficiency - 3.
-Decarbonization of energy carriers, by means of CC(U)S (carbon capture, utilization and storage) and renewable energy
+Decarbonization of energy carriers, by means of CC(U)S (carbon capture, utilization, and storage) and renewable energy (electrification of industrial processes)